PrefectHQ/prefect/docs/tutorial/flows.md

     ```

 !!! warning "Logging vs Artifacts"
-    The example above is for educational purposes; in general, it is better to use [Prefect artifacts](/concepts/artifacts/) for storing metrics and output; logs are best for tracking progress, debug information and errors.
+    The example above is for educational purposes.
+    In general, it is better to use [Prefect artifacts](/concepts/artifacts/) for storing metrics and output.
+    Logs are best for tracking progress and debugging errors.

 ## Retries

 So far our script works, but in the future unexpected errors may occur; for example the GitHub API may be temporarily unavailable or rate limited.
 [Retries](/concepts/flows/#flow-settings) help make our flow more resilient.
 Let's add retry functionality to our example above:
 ```python hl_lines="5" title="repo_info.py"
 import httpx
 from prefect import flow